-Exotic dog thieves get into gunfight with woman who was selling micro bullies
+WATCH EXCLUSIVE VIDEO: Dog thieves get into gunfight with woman who was selling micro bullies

 WEST PARK, Fla. – A South Florida woman was nearly killed over two dogs she was selling.

-She got into a shootout with three attempted dog robbers, and the entire ordeal was caught on camera.
+She got into a shootout with three attempted dog robbers Monday night, and the entire ordeal was caught on camera.
+The video was obtained exclusively by Local 10 News.

+One of the suspects, a 16-year-old boy, has been arrested, the Broward Sheriff’s Office said Wednesday morning.
+Investigators believe the other two are also juveniles.

 The woman said she was in fear for her and her girlfriend’s life and was forced to open fire after a group of young men started shooting at her.